Raleigh NC Restraining Order Violation Attorney

 Protective order violations, Chapter 50B violations or restraining order violations can lead to serious consequences.
 Punishments for violations of protective orders in North Carolina include jail time or serious fines.
 While the order itself is a civil court matter, the violation of a domestic violence protective order is a criminal issue.

-As a former prosecutor, the lead attorney, Patrick Roberts, has unique knowledge about how the prosecutor's office works.
-We will use that knowledge to prepare an aggressive defense for you.
-Lawyer Patrick Roberts also received special domestic violence training and understands the complexities of domestic violence.
+As a former prosecutor, our founding attorney Patrick Roberts, has unique knowledge about how the prosecutor’s office works.
+We will use that knowledge and the experience of all our defense attorneys to prepare an aggressive defense for you.

 Fighting to Prevent the Restraining or Protective Order